robhagemans/monobit/YAFF.md

 _Metrics_ are properties that affect how the font is rendered.
 There are per-glyph metrics and global metrics.

 Global metrics are:
-- `line-height`: Vertical spacing between consecutive baselines.
+- `line-height`: Vertical spacing between consecutive baselines (for horizontal writing).
+- `line-width`: Horizontal spacing between consecutive baselines (for vertical writing).

-Per-glyph metrics are:
+Per-glyph or global horizontal metrics are:
 - `left-bearing`: Horizontal offset (in direction of writing) between leftward origin and left raster edge.
 - `right-bearing`: Horizontal offset (in direction of writing) between rightward origin and right raster edge.
 - `shift-up`: Upward shift from baseline to raster bottom.

+Per-glyph or global vertical metrics are:
+- `top-bearing`: Vertical offset (in direction of writing) between upward origin and top raster edge.
+- `bottom-bearing`: Vertical offset (in direction of writing) between downward origin and bottom raster edge.
+- `shift-left`: Leftward shift from baseline to raster left edge.

+If these metrics are specified globally, they apply to all glyphs.
+If metrics are specified both globally and per-glyph, they are added.

+Per-glyph only metrics are:
 - `right-kerning`: Adjustment to right bearing for specific glyph pairs.
 E.g. the pair `AV` may have negative kerning, so that they are displayed tighter than they otherwise would.
 Such an adjustment is specified in the `right-kerning` property of the `A` glyph, as a pair of the label for the `V` glyph and